 How to Start Baby Led Weaning: Tips from a Mum of 2

-- Instead of steaming and blending food specially for your baby, you can portion out ingredients for your baby and add seasoning for the adults.
+- Instead of steaming and blending food especially for your baby, you can portion out ingredients for your baby and add seasoning for the adults.
 You can also eat while baby self-feeds!

 - Babies on traditional weaning are fed soft foods which do not require chewing.
 For BLW, babies are exposed to a variety of different textures, shapes and tastes.
 The babies learn how to chew their food before swallowing.
 This strengthens their jaw muscles as well.